Please email your comments & questions to geovisual at comcast.net. Thank you.

 June 29, 2007 - Tehran Peace Monument, City Park, Tehran (Irân).
 Unveiled on the 20th anniverary of the chemical attack on the town of Sardashi in northwestern Iran.
 Depicts a white dove mounted on a marble pedestal and decorated by a message in six languages: "That terrible suffering gave us a new understanding of the cruelty of war, the terror of weapons of mass destruction, and the importance of peace.
 Until the day when all people on Earth can live in peace, we will continuously send messages of peace to the world."

-September 21, 2007 - Tehran Peace Museum, City Park, Tehran (Iran).
-An initiative of the Society for Chemical Weapons Victims Support (SCWVS), assisted by the Dayton International Peace Museum of Dayton, Ohio (USA).
-Dedicated on the 20th anniverary of the chemical attack on the town of Sardashi in northwestern Iran.
+September 21, 2007 - Tehran Peace Museum, North gate, City Park (Parke shahr), Tehran (Iran).
+An initiative of the Society for Chemical Weapons Victims Support (SCWVS) led by Dr. Shahriar Khateri (doctor who studied Iraq chemical attacks), assisted by the Dayton International Peace Museum of Dayton, Ohio (USA).
 Opened on International Day for Peace.
+New building (seen in images) was opened on June 29, 2011, 24th anniverary of the chemical attack on the town of Sardashi in northwestern Iran.
 The Tehran Peace Monument (qv) was unveiled June 29, 2007, 150 meters from the museum.
+Affiliated with the Iranian Affiliate of International Physicians for the Prevention of Nuclear War (IPPNW).
 Member of International Network of Museums for Peace (INMP).

 Iraq